 There are roofing companies that pay a good commission split (e.g. 40% to 50%) and do not charge an office fee, but still offer training, marketing and office support.
 However, as they grow and mature, I’ve found they’ll often start charging these fees and increase them over time.
 They have to because running a company is expensive.

 One last word on paying overhead, even if you aren’t paying an overhead fee, you have to be careful because you may still be paying an overhead fee when the roofing company artificially inflates their labor or material charges.
 They could add surcharges, fees, or expenses to the back side in order to decrease your profit percentage.

-You should know what your job costs to produce.
 Experienced roofing sales reps have a general feel for job costs because they’ve done it so often.
 They know what materials and labor cost.

 When you’re first starting out in roofing sales, you won’t know what it costs unless your roofing company tells you.
 That’s why I’ve always said, “If you don’t trust your roofing company, you need to find another roofing company.”